 Have you checked your kitchen for the most common food frauds lately?
 Is your fruit really organic?
 What’s really in your mixed herbs?
 Does your honey contain sugar syrup?
 Fake products, like counterfeit honey, may be hiding in plain sight.

-My solution to this problem is to use my purchasing power to support local producers and retailers where I can build relationships that give me faith in their products and avoid the most common food frauds in Australia.
+My solution to this problem is to use my purchasing power to support local producers and retailers where I can build relationships that give me faith in their products and avoid the most common food fraud in Australia.
 More about that later.

 Fuelled by rising prices and decreasing profit margins, those with little regard for food truth can make extra dollars by duping consumers.